clef/clef-wordpress/readme.txt

 = Hello Password-Free WordPress Logins! =
 http://vimeo.com/77091221

-= Single Sign-On (and Single Sign-Off!) =
+= Addictively Convenient Single Sign-On (and Sign-Off!) =

-Clef provides the best single sign-on solution for WordPress.
-Once you sign in to one WordPress site using the Clef app, you can sign into all of your Clef-enabled sites with a single click in your browser.
+Whether you administer one or one-thousand WordPress sites, Clef provides the best single sign-on solution for WordPress.
+Once you sign in to one WordPress site using the Clef app, you can sign in securely to all of your Clef-enabled sites with a single click in your browser.
 And once you sign out of the Clef app on your phone, you are automatically signed out of all your WordPress sites.
+See the [FAQ](http://wordpress.org/plugins/wpclef/faq/) for more on using Clef's SSO with WordPress.

 == Installation ==